EPA122A/epa122a.github.io/site/lectures_index.md

 **Slides**

 - Lecture slides [PDF](https://surfdrive.surf.nl/s/bdJ8AjADL8sikHJ)
-- A holliday lab for you to play with some Estimations [Lab](https://surfdrive.surf.nl/s/a49wdEHDESaQ2X2)
+- A holiday lab for you to play with some Estimations [Lab](https://surfdrive.surf.nl/s/a49wdEHDESaQ2X2)
 ***

 (L13)=